tesseract-ocr/tessdoc/Compiling.md

 #### For visual studio project using tesseract

 1. Setup [Vcpkg](https://github.com/Microsoft/vcpkg/blob/master/README.md) the Visual C++ Package Manager.
-2. Run `vcpkg install tesseract:x64-windows`for 64bit version.
-Using --head for master branch.
+2. Run `vcpkg install tesseract:x64-windows` for 64-bit.
+Use --head for the master branch.

+#### Static linking

+To build a self-contained `tesseract.exe` executable (without any DLLs or runtime dependencies), use Vcpkg as above with the following command:

+- `vcpkg install tesseract:x64-windows-static` for 64-bit
+- `vcpkg install tesseract:x86-windows-static` for 32-bit

+Use --head for the master branch.
+It may still require one DLL for the OpenMP runtime, `vcomp140.dll` (which you can find in the Visual C++ Redistributable 2015).

 #### Build training tools